 By the time that I arrived as a full-scholarship student at the George Washington University, I was indeed getting paid to be there, although the attitude of the officials was less than gracious.
 In fact, back then, a student who had earned a merit scholarship through academic excellence but who came from a dirt-poor family in a small town in a place like New Jersey was treated as a charity case or, worse, a social pariah.

 I was most curious as to why I was so mis-perceived by these affluent administrators.
 I viewed the scholarship as a basic business transaction.
 The university was investing in me; the social contract to which I agreed was to allow this institution, or its professors, to cultivate my intelligence and talents.

 “I earned my way here!”

 “And that’s why you’re a social outcast!”
 One glib guy told me.

 I was then informed by many students that they were rejectees from Yale and were lucky to have gotten into GWU.
 I had to laugh!
 I’d rejected Yale!

 One of the conditions for the full scholarship from Yale was an advanced mathematics course that I deemed immaterial at that point in my life.
 I took that course a decade later when I was ready for it and it was ready for me!

-When that decade later came, a new year was dawning and I was coming ‘round the corner toward seizing (quite literally, but that clash of wills is yet another story) that treasured piece of paper during my final semester (of three) at a California university.
+When that decade later came, a new year was dawning and I was coming ‘round the corner toward seizing (quite literally, but that clash of wills is yet another story) that treasured piece of paper during my final semester (of five) at a California university.
 This particular course had to cover 3 requirements, one of which involved scheduling.
 The class had to be an evening class since I was working full-time at the time as a technical writer.

 The only course that filled that bill was a 4-unit Master’s class in Jane Austen.